-Take a fun twist on taco night with these healthy sweet potato noodle taco bowls for some extra vitamins and vegetables!
+Take a fun twist on taco night with these healthy sweet potato noodles taco bowls for some extra vitamins and vegetables!

 Swoodles are BACK!

-So I had this recipe in what I thought was awesome shape, and Chef Kyle had to come and one-up me.
+So I had this recipe in what I thought was an awesome shape, and Chef Kyle had to come and one-up me.
 I had all this food made, photographed, and ready to be eaten for the rest of the week.
 Kyle’s been getting home from work a bit earlier than I am these days, so he’s gotten a head start on dinner.
 Once momma enters the door, it’s basically time to ‘feed the beast’ or fear the wrath of a starving pregnant woman.
-Well, he set out to re-make these sweet potato noodle taco bowls one night last week, and stumbled upon the black bean puree we had leftover from our Mexican lasagna the night before…
+Well, he set out to re-make these sweet potato noodles taco bowls one-night last week and stumbled upon the black bean puree we had leftover from our Mexican lasagna the night before…

 - 2 medium sized sweet potatoes